 The flatfield removal algorithm simply reads in the slope file appropriate for the given filter combination and temperature, normalizes it to the average of its inner 400x400 pixels, and then divides it out of the input image.
+Dust ring and mottle corrections are then applied where appropriate.

-The slope files are contained in the slope/ subdirectory of the calibration support directory, and their filter and temperature parameters are identified by the slope db.tab database files.
+The slope files are contained in the slope/ subdirectory of the calibration support directory, and their filter and temperature parameters are identified by the slope_db.tab database files.